Music

 Music is important to many of our students whether they take an active role playing instruments or taking part in extra-curricular activities or a more passive role by taking advantage of listening to the huge variety of music available to them.

 The KS3 Music curriculum at Sir John Leman High School has been created to develop students' interest and enjoyment of music.
 We aim to ensure students experience a wide range of musical genres and styles.
-The curriculum focuses on the main skills of:
+We focus on the development of skills within the following four areas:

 How is the Music Curriculum implemented?